confpad/confpad.github.io/README.md

 * Run `make test`
 * Tests verify all config files have all required properties.
 Have a look at examples directory.
 * Dependencies: Docker

-## TODO

-* Inline videos
-* Add microdata
-* Show date and location for individual talks
-* Add filters for dates and locations to conference detail
-* Add CI
-* Make it PWA